Roll-on/roll-off: Further developments

 During the 1982 Falklands War, SS Atlantic Conveyor was requisitioned as an emergency aircraft and helicopter transport for British Hawker Siddeley Harrier STOVL fighter planes; one Harrier was kept fueled, armed, and ready to VTOL launch for emergency air protection against long range Argentine aircraft.
 Atlantic Conveyor was sunk by Argentine Exocet missiles after offloading the Harriers to proper aircraft carriers, but the vehicles and helicopters still aboard were lost.

 After the war, a concept called the shipborne containerized air-defense system (SCADS) proposed a modular system to quickly convert a large RORO into an emergency aircraft carrier with ski jump, fueling systems, radar, defensive missiles, munitions, crew quarters, and work spaces.
 The entire system could be installed in about 48 hours on a container ship or RORO, when needed for operations up to a month unsupplied.
 The system could quickly be removed and stored again when the conflict was over.
-The Soviets flying Yakovlev Yak-38 fighters also tested operations using the civilian RORO ships Agostinio Neto and Nikolai Cherkasov.
+The Soviet Union flying Yakovlev Yak-38 fighter aircraft also tested operations using the civilian RORO ships Agostinio Neto and Nikolai Cherkasov.